After Flight 42 travels through a storm they find themselves in France, 1940, during World war II.

 Eventually their aimlessly flying around France gets them in touch a British radio tech on the ground, one Corporal Nigel Sheffield played by Robbie Kay.
 You might remember him from such things Heroes Reborn, and Once Upon a Time.
 In fact, since both Tahir and Kay were in Once Upon a Time, I’m guessing one of them is responsible for both of them appearing in this movie.
 Anyways, Cpl.
 Sheffield becomes the Deus Ex Machina for beleaguered flight IA-42.

 Anyways, troublemaker (Blaine Gray) looks through a history of WW2 book and immediately becomes convinced they are in the past.
 He stands up and make a big announcement about how the flight crew are lying to them, and they are now in 1940, and they have a responsibility to kill Hitler.
-A couple of army dudes in the back disagree, there is a scuffle on the plain, and in the end the army dudes and the flight crew win and troublemaker is relegated to his seat.
+A couple of army dudes in the back disagree, there is a scuffle on the plane, and in the end the army dudes and the flight crew win and troublemaker is relegated to his seat.

 Back to just chatting it up with Sheffield on the ground.
 Everyone is lamenting how the allies don’t have a radar device, oh woe is us.
 At some point he mentions everyone was killed at Dunkirk (instead of being saved by an armada of fishing boats).
 The history guys say that isn’t correct.
 So already we know this is an alternative timeline / universe.
 That never seems to be relevant later though.